-If you’ve been reading any of our simply gorgeous quality content for the past however long you’ve been doing so (humour us), then you’ll be quick to realize we’re particularly adept at quite a handful of things; Online marketing, analytics, design, app development and a smorgasbord of other such topics.
+Suppose you’ve been reading any of our simply gorgeous quality content for the past however long you’ve been doing so (humour us).
+In that case, you’ll be quick to realize we’re particularly adept at quite a handful of things: Online marketing, analytics, design, app development and a smorgasbord of other such topics.
 But our favourite so far would have to be social networks, search engine optimisation and brand building.
 And you wouldn’t believe how much a LinkedIn account can fit all of that at once.

-Yes, LinkedIn; The social network with a strong emphasis on professional networking over adorable cat videos (their loss really), and with quite a healthy following over the years since its inception.
-So what use can you get out of having a LinkedIn account?
-A better question is to ask what you have to lose; literally nothing.
-With a LinkedIn account, you can quick start your professional journey and start making connections left and right to get in the proper circles you need to be in, and with a little bit of help and some SEO magic, you can get much more bang for buck out of your LinkedIn account.
-So pull up a metaphorical bar stool and lend us your eyeballs as we delve into why you should own and hone a LinkedIn account.
+With a LinkedIn account, you can quickly start your professional journey and make connections left and right to get in the proper circles you need.
+With some help and SEO magic, you can get much more bang for the buck out of your LinkedIn account.
+So, pull up a metaphorical bar stool and lend us your eyeballs as we delve into why you should own and hone a LinkedIn account.

 What Is LinkedIn?